Majorization-Minimization-Based Levenberg--Marquardt Method for Constrained Nonlinear Least Squares: Introduction

-\item \emph{Local quadratic convergence}.
-For zero-residual problems, given a starting point $x_0 \in \mathcal C$ sufficiently close to the optimal solution set, a sequence $\{x_k\}$ generated by the algorithm converges quadratically to an optimal solution under standard assumptions including a local error bound condition.
+\item \textbf{Local quadratic convergence:} For zero-residual problems, assume that a starting point $x_0 \in \mathcal C$ is sufficiently close to an optimal solution, and assume standard conditions, including a local error bound condition.
+Then, if the subproblems are solved with sufficient accuracy, a solution sequence $(x_k)$ generated by our method converges quadratically to an optimal solution.
+See \cref{thm: local superliner convergence and unsuccessful} for a precise statement.

-\item \emph{Inexact solution to subproblems}.
-Our method enjoys properties \ref{item:property_global} and \ref{item:property_local} even when the subproblems are solved inexactly, which helps us reduce the computational cost per iteration.
-To achieve the $O(\epsilon^{-2})$ iteration complexity, it suffices to solve the subproblems at least as accurately as a \emph{single} step of the projected gradient method does.

-\item \emph{Simplicity.} The algorithm only has two input parameters and does not have to be combined with another globally convergent method. \end{enumerate}

-Even for unconstrained cases, our method has some advantages over existing LM methods.
-The algorithm achieves both \ref{item:property_global} $O(\epsilon^{-2})$ iteration complexity and \ref{item:property_local} local quadratic convergence and has \ref{item:simplicity} simplicity.
-Thus, our method is not just an extension of an existing LM method to constrained cases.
+\item \textbf{Improved convergence results even for unconstrained problems:} Our method achieves both the $O(\epsilon^{-2})$ iteration complexity bound and local quadratic convergence.
+An LM method having such global and local convergence results is new for unconstrained and constrained problems, as shown in \cref{table: comparison of LM methods}. \end{enumerate}